 C:\Users\USERNAME\AppData\Local\Temp\ND [Default location] [or where ever the folder is set to]

 Auto Import folder

 C:\Users\USERNAME\Documents\ndAutoImport [Default location] [or where ever the folder is set to]

 The Hosts file is located at C:\Windows\System32\drivers\etc. This file can be modified to allow you access to our Beta software when available.
 For more information about accessing the NetDocuments Beta you can contact us at firstname.lastname@example.org.

 Temporary Location when uploading using Netdocuments Integration (w/ActiveX, not ndOffice)

 The "NetDocuments" key will also contain a number of values that control various settings.
-Our Software Installation Guide outlines a number of these.
+See the Registry Key Table including registry keys and command line switches.

 Anti-Virus, Firewalls, and Spam Filters

 What files/locations might I need to exclude in an anti-virus program?

 Your firm may experience issues with these files and locations.
 As a basic troubleshooting step, you can exclude some of these files and locations in your anti-virus, firewall, and/or spam filter.
 The files above are the most common locations to exclude, but there could be others depending on the anti-virus software your firm is using.
 These are not recommendations; the information is only provided for your convenience.
 You may not need to make exceptions for ALL of these files and locations.